 Junior has worked to build positive relationships with his children and gained an understanding of how to effectively discipline them.
 This, along with him remaining drug and alcohol free, helped him regain custody of his son.
 He maintains healthy familial relationships in a violence-free and drug-free home.
 Junior got married last September and recently got his brother’s family involved with KCSL as well.

-Distinguished Service to Kansas Children – Dorthy Stuckey-Haley
+Distinguished Service to Kansas Children – Dorthy Stuckey-Halley

 KCSL’s most prestigious honor, the Distinguished Service to Kansas Children Award is presented to a person or an organization that has done exemplary work for Kansas children with a lasting impact.